Penguins Reassign Jordan Frasca to Wheeling

 Frasca skated in three games for the Penguins this season in November, registering no points.
 Over the past two seasons, the 22-year-old has appeared in 11 games for Wilkes-Barre/Scranton.

-A second-year pro, Frasca is currently tied for the third-most assists (15) and points (24) on the Nailers.
+A second-year pro, Frasca currently has the fourth-most assists (15) and fifth-most points (24) on the Nailers this season.
 In 61 career games with Wheeling, Frasca has 16 goals and 20 assists for 26 points.

 An undrafted free agent signed by Pittsburgh in the spring of 2022, Frasca was a standout during his final season of junior hockey with the Kingston Frontenacs.
 In that 2021-22 campaign, the native of Caledon, Ontario notched 42 goals, good for second on the team, and 87 points.

-Wilkes-Barre/Scranton's next game is tonight, Wednesday, Jan.
-17, against the Providence Bruins.
-The last matchup in the Pens and P-Bruins' six-game season series will start at 7:05 p.m. at Mohegan Sun Arena at Casey Plaza.
+Wilkes-Barre/Scranton will host the Hartford Wolf Pack for its next game on Wednesday, Jan.
+24. Game time between the Penguins and Wolf Pack is scheduled for 7:05 p.m. at Mohegan Sun Arena at Casey Plaza.

 Season-ticket packages for the Penguins' 25th season of hockey are on sale now.
 Full-Season, 22-game, 12-game, Flexbook and Premium Seating plans are available by reaching out to the Penguins directly at (570) 208-7367.